AnyFetch/restify-logger/README.md

 # Usage

-You can specify a function to the logger to add a small text at the beggining of your log line to identify the user which do the request.
+You can specify a function to the logger to add a small text at the beggining of your log line to identify the user doing the request.
 By default '???' is displayed.

 And you can specify another function to filter logged request.